Chances are, if you are reading this, you serve students who have combined vision and hearing loss and you’re searching for answers.

 Many times, those questions include:

 Many teachers struggle with confidence in addressing active participation, communication, and teaching learners with combined hearing and vision loss.
-The East Carolina University Teacher Support Program (ECU TSP) for learners with deaf-blindness supports teachers and service providers as they work hard to provide effective instruction and opportunities for communication for their students.
+Partnering with the North Carolina DeafBlind Project (NCDBP), the East Carolina University Teacher Support Program (ECU TSP) for learners with DeafBlindness supports teachers and service providers as they work hard to provide effective instruction and opportunities for communication for their students.

 As a former teacher, I struggled to find the most effective forms of communication with my students to ensure that they were able to actively participate in their day.
 I brainstormed and investigated information online, attended workshops, and worked to carry out the things I’d learned.
 The ECU TSP was a wonderful support as I learned methods and adaptations that would help my students to communicate and actively participate.
 They shared methods that I could use for assessing, developing a communication plan and increasing the active participation of my students.
 I also learned methods of how to create adaptations that would assist the students with using their primary modes of learning and physical access to be active participants in their environment.

-The East Carolina University Teacher Support Program for learners with deaf-blindness offers services for teachers, administrators, and other professionals who work with students on the North Carolina Deaf-Blind census.
-The program can offer virtual or face-to-face consultation for identified areas of concern for learners with deaf-blindness.
-The ECU TSP can provide resources such as materials and training around specific topics, evidence-based strategies to access to general education curriculum, and consultation on an ongoing basis.
+NCDBP and ECU TSP offer services for teachers, administrators, and other professionals who work with students on the North Carolina DeafBlind census.
+We offer virtual and face-to-face consultation and coaching for identified areas of concern for learners with DeafBlindness.
+We also provide resources such as materials and training around specific topics, evidence-based strategies to access to general education curriculum, and consultation on an ongoing basis.

 ECU TSP Technical Assistance Request